Care of Palm Trees

 The Mediterranean, California, and Mexican fan palms will survive the southwestern droughts and are seen throughout the southwestern landscape.
 However, the Mexican fan palm will struggle if temperatures drop into the lower teens, especially newly planted ones.

 The Date palm or Phoenix palm also does well in the desert southwest.
-It typically has one or more large trunks that come from one root system.
+It typically has one or more large trunks arising from a single root system.

-It can grow up to 20-25ft. tall.
-The fronds have a feather-like look to them long and narrow perfectly for getting moisture from the light sprinkling of rainwater.
+It can grow up to 20- 25 ft. tall.
+The fronds have a feather-like look to them, long and narrow, perfect for getting moisture from the light sprinkling of rainwater.

 Care of Palm Trees.